 Help to buy a home

 If you're considering buying a home but are struggling to find something you can afford, we may be able to help.
-Affordable homes are aimed at people who can get a mortgage but cannot afford a suitable home on the open market.
-The council do not sell the homes, you would buy the home from a developer.
+Affordable homes are for people who can get a mortgage but cannot afford a suitable home on the open market.
+You would buy a new-build home from the developer or for resales from the current owner.

 The affordable homes are usually sold on a shared-equity basis.
 This is when you buy a percentage of the home and we keep the remaining share.

 We may be able to help you if the following apply: